ProNeverFake/kios/README.md

 7. Set up huggingface (skip this for now).

+8. Set up the mongoDB.

+Please check this [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) to install the mongoDB.
+You should also start the mongoDB service after the installation!

 ### Packages
+- data:
+  - prompt: the prompt engineering files for the LLMs.
+  - world_definition: the definitions of the actions in pddl style.
+  - router_utterances: the utterances for the semantic router.
+  -
 - experiments: the experiment files of different problems.
   - chair...
   - gearset...